Charnia

 Charnia is an extinct genus of frond-like lifeforms belonging to the Ediacaran biota with segmented, leaf-like ridges branching alternately to the right and left from a zig-zag medial suture (thus exhibiting glide reflection, or opposite isometry).
-The genus Charnia was named after Charnwood Forest in Leicestershire, England, where the first fossilised specimen was found; the first species of Charnia described, Charnia masoni, was named after Roger Mason, a schoolboy who was believed to have initially discovered it.
+The genus Charnia was named after Charnwood Forest in Leicestershire, England, where the first fossilised specimen was found, and is thus pronounced /'tsha:rni@/; the first species of Charnia described, Charnia masoni, was named after Roger Mason, a schoolboy who was believed to have initially discovered it.
 Charnia is significant because it was the first Precambrian fossil to be recognized as such.

 The living organism grew on the sea floor, 570 to 550 million years ago, and is believed to have fed on nutrients in the water.
 Despite Charnias fern-like appearance, it is not a photosynthetic plant or alga because the nature of the fossil beds where specimens have been found implies that it originally lived in deep water, well below the photic zone where photosynthesis can occur.

 Diversity

-Several Charnia species were described but only the type species C. masoni and two more recent names, C. ewinoni & C. gracilis, are considered valid.
-Some specimens of C. masoni were described as members of genus Rangea or a separate genus Glaessnerina:
+Several Charnia species were described but only the type species C. masoni, C. brasieri, C. ewinoni, C. gracilis and C. grandis are considered valid.
+Some specimens of C. masoni were described as members of genus Rangea or a separate genus Glaessnerina, some of which was then moved back as a separate species, C. grandis.